 There's no better state to pick for becoming a CPA than Oregon.
 It's a beautiful place to live and the I-5 corridor is growing by leaps and bounds.
 You are sure to find a lucrative, successful career as well as a rich and rewarding lifestyle.

 The road to becoming a CPA is nearly as difficult as hiking the Oregon Trail, however.
 There are many specific requirements that must be met, and loads of hard work is involved, too.
-Since Oregon has its own unique approach to CPA licensure, this document is here to help you navigate your way clear through to your CPA license.
+Since Oregon has its own unique approach to Certified Public Accountant licensure, this document is here to help you navigate your way clear through to your Certified Public Accountant CPA license.

 Academic Requirements for Oregon CPAs

-Your accounting hours should be above the intro level, so courses like Principles of Accounting or Introduction to Accounting will not suffice.
+CPA candidates accounting credits hours should be above the intro level, so courses like Principles of Accounting or Introduction to Accounting will not suffice.
 For your licensure, concentrate on courses such as: